 In California, several jobs typically do not require a background check, although this can vary depending on the employer and the specific position.
 Here are ten examples:

-1. Food Service Worker: Restaurants and cafes usually do not require background checks for positions like waitstaff, baristas, and kitchen staff.
+1. Food Service Worker: Restaurants and cafes usually do not require background checks for waitstaff, baristas, and kitchen staff positions.

 2. Retail Sales Associate: Many retail positions do not require a background check, especially for entry-level roles.